Do you know what will be the first transaction most people have with your business?

 So, you need every advantage you can get.

 And you definitely don’t want something trivial to work against you.
 Things are hard enough as it is.

 That’s why you should make readability a priority.
-After all, it doesn’t matter how well-written your welcome email series is if the way it looks scares people away.
+After all, it doesn’t matter how well-written your welcome emails are if the way they look scares people away.

 Luckily, this is an easy problem to solve.
 A lot of the same considerations made for website readability also apply to emails: